 I can remember being in my first full-time job as a newly hired junior programmer when the 2001 recession struck.
 I would cry while signing checks to support William Lane Craig’s Reasonable Faith ministry, because I was so scared.
 I had no family or friends where I lived to help me if anything went wrong, and that’s been the story of my working life.
 If anything goes wrong, there is no backup.
 But it’s that experience of crying when I gave that allows me to say today “that’s when I became the man I am, that’s what a man does when he is a follower of Jesus”.
 If you are not doing the actions of charity, then you will not having the experience of trusting God and letting him lead you.
 There is more to the Christian life than just saying the right things – you have to do the right things.

 If you’re scared about giving when you are young, then do what I did in my 20s: work 70-hour weeks, get promoted often, and save everything you earn.
 I volunteered every Saturday for 9 months in order to get my first white-collar part-time job when I was still in high-school.
 The faster you increase your savings, the easier it’s going to be to take a genuine interest in caring for the people around you.
 Read Phil 1 (fellowship), Phil 2 (concern for others), and Phil 4 (charity).
-Turn off your emotions and desires, and put Philippians into practice.
-Note that your freedom to give is very much tied to the quality of your decisions of what to study, where to work, how much you spend on entertainment, and so on.
-That’s why you need to turn off your feelings and desires and do what works, even it it’s not fun, and even if it involves responsibilities and obligations.
+Turn off your emotions and desires when it comes to choosing what to study and what work to do, and put Philippians into practice.
+Your freedom to give is very much tied to the quality of your decisions of what to study, where to work, how much you spend on entertainment, and so on.
+That’s why you need to turn off your feelings and desires and do what works, even it it’s not fun, and even if it involves responsibilities, expectations and obligations.